ginjo/esphome-dynamic-cron/README.md

   This [ESPHome](https://esphome.io) External Component provides a cron interface for scheduling anything in ESPHome.
   Live editable crontab expressions, without requiring re-flash or reboot, set this component apart from the built-in ESPHome cron functionality.
-This component works with or without Home Assistant.

   Features:

-  * Automate trigger times entirely within ESPHome, no home-assistant required.
   * Live editable cron expressions, no re-flash or reboot required.
-  * Multiple cron expressions for each schedule instance.
+  * Multiple cron expressions for each schedule.
-  * Multiple schedule instances to cover any number of ESPHome recurring tasks.
+  * Multiple schedules to cover any number of ESPHome recurring tasks.
   * Remembers missed trigger times after power failure or reboot.
+  * Automate trigger times entirely within ESPHome, no home-assistant required.

   Here is an example web GUI of a generic ESPHome project that defines two dynamic_cron schedules.